moseschmiedel/bachelor-thesis/text/thesis.typ

 $ y = a x + b $
 $ y = "RSSI"(d)," "a = -10 n," "x = log_10 (d/d_0)," "b = P_0 $

-Because of this expression of the Log-Normal model equation as a linear function, the coefficients could be determined by using linear regression to find $a$ and $b$.
+Because of this expression of the Path-Loss Model equation as a linear function, the coefficients could be determined by using linear regression to find $a$ and $b$.
 These are directly proportional to the unknown coefficients of the model.
-With the determined coefficients the Log-Normal model equation could be rewritten to obtain a function from RSSI to the distance $d$.
+With the determined coefficients, the Path-Loss Model equation could be rewritten to obtain a function from RSSI to the distance $d$.
 Assuming that the distance $d_0$ at which $P_0$ is the measured power is #text_qty(1, "m") following statement is true.

 $ d("RSSI") = 10^(("RSSI" + 10 n) dot 1 / P_0) $

-This formula was then used as an distance estimator.
-Note that altough the estimator function would take any real number as RSSI value, the measurement circuit of the LoRa transceiver only provides integer RSSI values.
+This formula was then used as a distance estimator.
+Note that although the estimator function would take any real number as RSSI value, the measurement circuit of the LoRa transceiver only provides integer RSSI values.
 This means that the same RSSI value can be measured at different distances.
-In the following figures the results from two different experiments is plotted as a function from RSSI to distance.
+In the following figures, the results from two different experiments is plotted as a function from RSSI to distance.
 Both the measured and the estimated distance are included in the graph